scifigurmeet/Modern_Agentic_AI/Day_1.md

 > [!IMPORTANT]
 > **How to read the result.** A score like `0.804 +/- 0.012` means: on average 80.4% correct, and the score barely wobbles between folds (±1.2%) — that's a *stable, trustworthy* model.
 If instead you saw `0.804 +/- 0.090`, the model is jumpy and unreliable.
 Always read the variation, not just the average.
 And remember: anything above our **0.73 baseline** means the model genuinely learned something.

-### 1.8 🧪 Try It Yourself (15 min)
+### 1.9 🧪 Try It Yourself (15 min)

+> 1. **Explore one column we didn't chart.** Pick `PaymentMethod` or `TechSupport` and compute its churn rate (copy the `groupby` pattern from Section 1.3).
+Does the result match the business logic in the column tables?
-> 1. Run the download cell and load the dataset; fix the `TotalCharges` problem yourself.
+> 2. Run the download cell and load the dataset; fix the `TotalCharges` problem yourself.
-> 2. Build the full pipeline by typing it out (don't copy-paste — typing builds memory).
+> 3. Build the full pipeline by typing it out (don't copy-paste — typing builds memory).
-> 3. Print your average accuracy and compare it to the 73% baseline.
+> 4. Print your average accuracy and compare it to the 73% baseline.
 Did you beat it?
-> 4. **Bonus:** Change `strategy="median"` to `strategy="mean"` in the numeric steps.
+> 5. **Bonus:** Change `strategy="median"` to `strategy="mean"` in the numeric steps.
 Does the score change much?
 (It shouldn't — and noticing that is itself a useful insight.)

 ✅ **Session 1 done:** You have a trained model that prepares messy data automatically and beats the lazy 73% baseline.